 Dr Ittay Weiss

-I am a Lecturer in the School of Mathematics and Physics at the University of Portsmouth.
+I am a Senior Lecturer in the School of Mathematics and Physics at the University of Portsmouth.
 I studied Mathematics at the Hebrew University where I completed my BSc and my MSc, and then continued to pursue a PhD in Mathematics at Utrecht University under the supervision of Prof. Ieke Moerdijk.
 Upon completion of my PhD I worked for a short while as an actuarial advisor and promptly returned to academia as an Assistant Professor of Mathematics at Utrecht University on a three year contract.
 I then joined the University of the South Pacific as a Lecturer in Mathematics, where I was later promoted to Senior Lecturer, before joining the University of Portsmouth department of mathematics.

 My research is concentrated in three areas of study: homotopy theory, general topology, and category theory.
 My homotopy theory research involves the study of algebraic structures called operads, which are of fundamental importance in algebraic topology (and other areas).
 During my PhD, under the guidance of Professor Ieke Moerdijk, I developed the theory of dendroidal sets, which forms a generalisation of simplicial sets.
 The theory of dendroidal sets is still gaining momentum quickly as a central technique in operad theory.
 My main interest in the area is the problem of the geometric realisation of dendroidal sets.